synthetic-null/bs_trees/README.md

 ## WARNING!

 This gem was created in educational purposes and is not intended for use in production.
-And therefore, it was not published on RubyGems.
+It may contain a lot of bugs, have indeterminate behavior in some cases and be critically changed from version to version.
+Therefore, it was not published on RubyGems.

 ## Installation